-(3) Following the decision of the Doctorate Board, its Chair informs the candidate about the successful completion of the doctorate in the presence of the Doctorate Board.
-At a closed session of the Board from which the public is excluded, the candidate will be informed about the grade for the thesis, grade for the defence and the overall grade.
-Immediately afterwards, with the written consent of the candidate, the grade of the thesis, the grade of the defence as well as the determined overall grade can be communicated orally to the audience of the defence of the thesis.
+- (3) Following the decision of the Doctorate Board, its Chair informs the candidate about the successful passing of all examinations in the presence of the Doctorate Board.
+On behalf of the faculty, the Chair also announces the successful conclusion of the doctoral procedure.
+At a closed session of the Board from which the public is excluded, the candidate will be informed about the overall grade.
+Immediately afterwards, with the written consent of the candidate, the overall grade can be communicated orally to the audience of the defence of the thesis. - (4) The formal conferral of the doctoral degree is carried out by the Dean on behalf of the Faculty and the University by handing over the certificate after all duties according to § 19 paragraph 1 have been fulfilled.